-After all, the experience of the past two years, and Lord Kindersley's admission that banks are issuing duplicated supplies of money which, although it is bank-created credit money, is being added to the national debt, proves that the national the root causes of inflation from the officially appointed whipper-up of savings for investment in Government loans.
+After all, the experience of the past two years, and Lord Kindersley's admission that banks are issuing duplicated supplies of money which, although it is bank-created credit money, is being added to the national debt, proves that the nation the root causes of inflation from the officially appointed whipper-up of savings for investment in Government loans.
 Because, however the war ends and whenever it ends, this money question will have to be effectively dealt with if the vast majority of the people are to emerge from the horrible experience that still lies before us all free from financial dictatorship.
-And I see no sign on which to found any belief or hope that the leaders of the Labour Party have any intention of dealing effectively with the money question.
+And I see no sign on which to found any belief or hope that the leaders of the Labour Party have any intention of dealing affectively with the groups guest tion of dealing effectively with the money ques-

-This is a most amazing thing to have to say after the experience of the last war which has left us with nearly £8000 millions of unpayable debt, and the first two years' experience of the present war which has already increased the debt to £12,561 millions which is being added to at the rate of £51 millions a day
+This is a most amazing thing to have to say after the experience of the last war which has left us with nearly £8000 millions of unpayable debt, and the first two years' experience of the present war which has already increased the debt to £12,561 millions which is being added to at the rate of £54 millions a day